-At this price range, you will be hard pressed to find another crossbow that can match the power and speed of the Whitetail STR.
-When it comes to power and speed, for these reason we can tag this as one of the best crossbows under 500 dollars.
+At this price range, you will be hard-pressed to find another crossbow that can match the power and speed of the Whitetail STR.
+When it comes to power and speed, for these reasons we can tag this as one of the best crossbows under 500 dollars.

 Overall package performance

 For hunting this crossbow is amazing.
 Thanks to the cocking mechanism, even a ten-year-old can cock it.
 Also, it weighs less than 7 pounds meaning you will have no problems hauling it about on a hunt.

 - Has a fantastic shooting speed of up to 400 FPS

 - It is a very accurate crossbow thanks to the STR platform

 - There is a string dampener that greatly reduces the sound

 - It weighs 6.9 pounds making it one of the more lighter crossbows out there

 - It comes with an illuminated 4×32 scope